 2.2.
 Tobacco

+Policy

 Any company that manufactures tobacco products is excluded, as well as all companies deriving 5% or more of their revenues from the distribution or retail sales of tobacco products (including wholesale trading).

+Definition

 Tobacco products comprise cigarettes, cigars, tobacco for pipes and snuff, and smokeless tobacco products.
 Also in scope are companies supplying tobacco-related products and services including products that facilitate the consumption of tobacco (such as pipes and rolling papers), specialized materials, specialised equipment necessary for the production of tobacco products and raw materials that are produced primarily for use in tobacco products.

+Motivation

 Tobacco is excluded because of the proven negative health effects of tobacco products for the user and its environment.
 Over the recent past, there is a growing consensus in society against tobacco.

+Methodology

 Companies of all sectors are screened on revenues from the production or distribution/retail of tobacco products and tobacco-related products.
-A tolerance level of 0% of total revenue applies to all companies involved in the production of tobacco, including essential components, while a 10% threshold applies to non-essential tobacco-related products/services.
+A tolerance level of 0% of total revenue applies to all companies involved in the production of tobacco, including essential components, while a 10% threshold applies to non-essential tobacco-related

+Asset

+products/services.
 A 5% threshold applies to the distribution and/or retail sale of tobacco products (including wholesale trading).
-Data sources are Sustainalytics, Bloomberg and the exclusion list for tobacco companies of Norges Bank.
+Data sources are Morningstar Sustainalytics, Bloomberg and the exclusion list for tobacco companies of Norges Bank.

 2.3.
-Thermal Coal

-Any company involved in the extraction of thermal coal is excluded, as well as power generation companies using thermal coal to produce electricity.
+Thermal Coal Policy Any company involved in the extraction of thermal coal is excluded, as well as power generation companies using thermal coal to produce electricity.
 An exception is foreseen for investments in green bonds of these companies, facilitating the energy transition.

-Activities concerned are the extraction of coal.
+Definition Activities concerned are the extraction of coal.
 An exception is allowed for coal used for the production of steel (metallurgic coal).
 For utility companies the focus is on the generation of electricity through thermal coal.

-Management.

-The issue of human induced climate change is backed by more and more scientific information and it is increasingly evident that actions need to be taken to limit global warming.
-Fossil fuels are at the forefront of this discussion being the major source of anthropogenic CO2 emissions.
-The Policy focuses on thermal coal as burning thermal coal has the worst CO2 emission intensity ranges and alternative power technologies are available.

-All companies involved in the extraction of coal are excluded.
+Motivation The issue of human induced climate change is backed by more and more scientific information and it is increasingly evident that actions need to be taken to limit global warming.
+Fossil fuels are at the forefront of this discussion being the major source of anthropogenic CO_2 emissions.
+The Policy focuses on thermal coal as burning thermal coal has the worst CO_2 emission intensity ranges and alternative power technologies are available.
+Methodology All companies involved in the extraction of coal are excluded.
 An exception is allowed for coal used for the production of steel (metallurgic coal), because steel - except of recycling - can only be efficiently produced using coal.
 In addition, power generating companies are excluded that use thermal coal to produce electricity.

-Data sources used are Sustainalytics and Bloomberg.
+Data sources used are Morningstar Sustainalytics and Bloomberg.

-Principal adverse impacts (PAI)

-All investment funds or portfolios managed by KBC AM Group that apply this exclusion policy do not invest in companies that are involved in thermal coal activities, thus limiting the adverse effects on sustainability factors (Principal Adverse Impact as defined by SFDR) under the 'greenhouse gas emissions' theme in Table 1, Indicator 4: exposure to companies active in the fossil fuel sector.

-Controversial Regimes
+3. Controversial Regimes

+Policy

 Government bonds of countries considered to have the most controversial regimes are excluded.

+Definition

 Controversial regimes are defined as regimes fundamentally violating human rights, lacking any form of good governance, rule of law and economic freedom and/or dealing with a high level of corruption.

+Asset

+Motivation

 KBC AM doesn't want to financially support regimes if there are concerns on the level of corruption, human rights, respect for laws and/or the lack of good governance and political freedom.

+Methodology

 Based on the input of well-recognised external sources, internal research ranks countries based on measures like civil liberties, political rights, political stability and corruption.
 Regimes that score the worst on this ranking are excluded for government bond investments.
 Countries subject to international sanctions are excluded as well.